meta-fun/awesome-software-supply-chain-security/README.md

 - [SCIM](https://github.com/microsoft/scim) - The proposed SCIM will be an industry standard specification, easing the path for uniform data flow across globally distributed supply chains.
 - [Software Supply Chain Best Practices](https://github.com/cncf/tag-security/blob/main/supply-chain-security/supply-chain-security-paper/sscsp.md) - CNCF provide a comprehensive software supply chain paper highlighting best practices for high and medium risk environments.
 - [Blueprint Secure Software Pipeline](https://github.com/Venafi/blueprint-securesoftwarepipeline) - Blueprint for building modern, secure software development pipelines
+- [Witness](https://github.com/testifysec/witness) - Witness is a pluggable framework for software supply chain risk management.
+It automates, normalizes, and verifies software artifact providence.

 ## Kubernetes Admission Controller
 - [Kyverno](https://github.com/kyverno/kyverno) - A policy engine designed for Kubernetes.
 It can validate, mutate, and generate configurations using admission controls and background scans.
 Kyverno policies are Kubernetes resources and do not require learning a new language.
 Kyverno is designed to work nicely with tools you already use like kubectl, kustomize, and Git.
 - [Kritis](https://github.com/grafeas/kritis) - An open-source solution for securing your software supply chain for Kubernetes applications, it enforces deploy-time security policies using the Grafeas API.
 - [Open Policy Agent](https://github.com/open-policy-agent/opa) - Open Policy Agent (OPA) is an open source, general-purpose policy engine that enables unified, context-aware policy enforcement across the entire stack.
+- [Ratify](https://github.com/deislabs/ratify) - The project provides a framework to integrate scenarios that require verification of reference artifacts and provides a set of interfaces that can be consumed by various systems that can participate in artifact ratification.

 ## Risk Management
 - [Scorecard](https://github.com/ossf/scorecard) - Scorecards is an automated tool that assesses a number of important heuristics ("checks") associated with software security and assigns each check a score of 0-10.